M eet Claire. Claire is 23, she just got married, and she feels like she’s finally getting the hang of “adulting”.

 What Is A Good Credit Score?

-Now that Claire knows what credit is (the amount of money you can borrow) and what a credit score is (how likely you are to pay that money back), she comes back to her first question.
+Alright, now that Claire knows what credit is (the amount of money you can borrow) and what a credit score is (how likely you are to pay that money back), she comes back to her first question.

-What is a good credit score??
+What is a good credit score?

 Credit scores are generally divided into five categories.

 The numbers for a “Good” credit score can be different since there are a few different ways to score your credit.

 Claire decides to focus on the two biggest models: FICO and VantageScore.

 First, a look at the FICO scoring model.